Olesko Castle: Restorations

 The castle was restored in the late 16th to the early 17th centuries.
 Paintings and mosaics were brought in to decorate the different rooms of the castle.
 The castle was remodeled in the Italian Renaissance style, which was popular at that time.

 In 1838, an earthquake rocked the castle, partly destroying some areas.
 In 1882, the castle, regarded as a Polish national monument was bought by the Committee of Preservation of the Olesko Castle, which led to a restoration in 1892.
 Both World War I and World War II affected the castle negatively, undoing previous restoration work.
 In 1956, the castle was struck by lightning.

 The castle was restored again, beginning in 1961 and lasting until 1985.
 Today, it is a museum, displaying the collections of antique furnishings and art dating from the 16th-17th centuries.
 It also features sculptures, paintings, still lives, applied arts, tapestries, period weapons, and objects used in everyday life at the time.
 Its collection is regarded as one of the richest treasury of Polish art outside borders of Poland.

 The castle is a part of the "Golden Horseshoe", a ring of three castles nearby each other: Olesko, Pidhirtsi, and Zolochiv Castles.

+In philately and numismatics

+On June 9, 2017, the national postal operator Ukrposhta put into circulation a postage stamp "Olesky Castle of the XIII-XVIII centuries" with a face value of UAH 5.80.
+The stamp, which was issued under the C.E.P.T. program, represented Ukraine in the annual postage stamp rating conducted by the association of European postal operators PostEurop.